 Erlick, who received her bachelor’s degree from Pitzer College, said there were a lot more resources there, and later at UC Santa Cruz, than in her hometown of Mendocino County.
 She found student groups that helped her thrive and learn in an academic environment that also incorporated queer and trans people, she said.

-As Xander navigates the enrollment process at American River College, he said staff never mention his former name out loud if it appears in legal documents.
+As the American River College student navigates the enrollment process, he said staff never mention his former name out loud if it appears in legal documents.
 Instead, to avoid outing him, they’ll show him the name on a computer screen or say the first initial, he said.

 While working to have his name changed in the college’s system, he connected with a staff member who told him, “Oh, I understand.
 I’m nonbinary.
 I went through a name change.”

 “I was like, wow, that’s super cool.
-Like knowing that there’s a trans person on staff,” Xander said.
+Like knowing that there’s a trans person on staff,” he said.
 “And so that made me feel safer.
 It made me feel a lot better actually.”